We've independently reviewed this article to make sure it's as accurate as we can make it.

 You’re not alone.
 A washer that stops spinning can be quite a common problem – and can usually be linked back to one of several issues.

-6 Reasons Why Your Whirlpool Washer Isn’t Spinning
+6 Reasons Why Your Whirlpool Washer Won’t Spin

-You see, if your washer is unbalanced, it won’t be able to spin, and you’ll end up with soaking wet clothes.
+You see, if your Whirlpool washer is unbalanced or overloaded, it won’t be able to spin, and you’ll end up with soaking wet clothes.

-To fix this issue, I recommend rearranging your clothes.
-Then, try running the cycle again to see if your washer is spinning.
+Try rearranging your clothes; it’s important to maintain the washer’s load between 1/4 and 3/4 of its capacity.
+Then, run the cycle again to see if your washer is spinning.

 #2 A Clogged or Damaged Drain Pump Filter

-Your washer’s drain pump is in charge of directing the water through the drain hose.
-But, if a foreign object gets trapped in it, your Whirlpool washer won’t spin.
+The drain pump is in charge of directing the water through the drain hose.
+But if a foreign object gets trapped in it, your Whirlpool washer will have spinning issues.

-To solve this issue, you’ll need to unclog your drain pump filter.
+You’ll need to unclog your drain pump filter to solve the issue.
 Follow this quick guide to do it:

-- Unplug your Whirlpool washing machine and keep the front elevated by placing blocks under each foot.
+- Unplug your Whirlpool washing machine and elevate the front by placing blocks under each foot.

 - Unscrew the three screws at the bottom of your washer to remove the panel and access the drain pump.
 Store them somewhere safe because you’ll use them later.

-- Drain the water that is left in the hoses by placing a container under the drain pump and turning the knob counterclockwise.
+- Drain the hose water by placing a container under the drain pump and turning the knob counterclockwise.

 - Turn the knob over and check the filter.
 Please remove any foreign objects or debris.

 Once you’ve completed the steps above, try starting a new cycle to see if your Whirlpool washer spins.
-If the issue persists, chances are the drain pump damaged, and you’ll need to replace it.
+If the issue persists, the drain pump is likely damaged, and you’ll need to replace it.

 #3 A Broken Motor Coupling

-You see, if your washer is old, the motor coupling can be broken or damaged.
-This could explain why your Whirlpool washer doesn’t spin.
+You see, if your washer is old, the motor coupling can be broken or damaged, resulting in spinning issues.

 - Unplug your appliance and turn off the water supply.
-Then, disconnect the supply lines located in the back of your Whirlpool washer.
+Then, disconnect the supply lines in your Whirlpool washer’s back.

-- Check your Whirlpool’s manual and disassemble it to access the interior of the machine.
+- Check your manual and access the interior of the machine.